 The Food and Agricultural History Network is a network for (especially young) researchers in this field, who present and discuss their own work as well as that from other scholars and new books.
-It is established a few years ago by Amber Striekwold (UU) and Anna Teijeiro (VU)
+The network is an initiative by Amber Striekwold (UU) and Anna Teijeiro (VU).
+This is their website: fahnn.nl.

 Website voedselgeschiedenis.nl